vergauwenthomas/MetObs_toolkit/docs/intro.rst

 .. note::

-   Creating an Analysis of a Station is not recomanded, since there is not mutch scientific value in it.
+   Creating an Analysis of a Station is not recommended, since there is not much scientific value in it.

 Modeldata()
 -------------
-The :py:meth:`Modeldata<metobs_toolkit.modeldata.Modeldata>` holds timeseries of data from a source other than observations (i.g. a model).
-The timeseries are taken at the same coordinates as the stations, and the names of the stations are used as wel.
+The :py:meth:`Modeldata<metobs_toolkit.modeldata.Modeldata>` holds time-series of data from a source other than observations (i.g. a model).
+The time-series are taken at the same coordinates as the stations and the names of the stations are used as wel.

-This class is used for comparing other sources to observations and for filling missing observations and gaps in the observations.
+This class is used for comparing other sources to observations and for filling in missing observations and gaps in the observations.

 .. code-block:: python